 We apply relevant accounting guidance for warrants to purchase our stock based on the nature of the relationship with the counterparty.
 For warrants issued to investors or lenders in exchange for cash or other financial assets, we follow guidance issued within ASC 480, Distinguishing Liabilities from Equity, and ASC Topic 815, Derivatives and Hedging, ("ASC 815") to assist in the determination of whether the warrants should be classified as liabilities or equity.
 The fair value of warrants is estimated using Black Scholes modeling or Monte Carlo modeling, depending on the settlement features embedded in the warrant.
 Inputs under both models include inputs such as NioCorp's Common Share price, the risk-free interest rate, the expected term, the volatility, and the dividend rate.
-Warrants that are determined to require liability classifications are measured at fair value upon issuance and are subsequently remeasured to their then fair value at each subsequent reporting period with changes in fair value recorded in current earnings.
-Warrants that are determined to require equity classifications measured at fair value upon issuance and are not subsequently remeasured unless they are required to be reclassified.
+Warrants that are determined to require liability classifications are measured at fair value upon issuance and are subsequently remeasured to their then fair value upon issuance and are not subsequently remeasured unless they are required to be reclassified.